 Students must submit their proposals to the director of honors for the department or program in which they are majoring either:

-- at least one week before the last department/program meeting in December so that it can be forwarded to the SHIP chair with the appropriate endorsement before winter break (SHIP approval is made by mid-January).
+- at least one week before the last department/program meeting in December so that it can be forwarded to the SHIP chair with the appropriate endorsement before winter break (SHIP approval is made by the beginning of the spring semester approximately).

-- at least one week before the first department/program meeting of the spring semester so that it can be forwarded to the SHIP chair with the appropriate endorsement by the end of the second week of the semester (SHIP approval is made by end of third week).
+- at least one week before the first department/program meeting of the spring semester so that it can be forwarded to the SHIP chair with the appropriate endorsement by the end of the second week of the semester (SHIP approval is made by end of third week approximately).

 The adviser of any thesis/project must be a member of the Smith faculty in the student's major deparment or program.
 Faculty on sabbatical are not normally allowed to advise theses.
 Every thesis/project must be evaluated upon completion by two faculty members.

-Advisers and departmental directors of honors are automatically enrolled in a Moodle site.
-It provides basic information and is where students upload their theses/projects for cataloging by the library.
+Advisers and departmental directors of honors, in addition to all approved honors students, are automatically enrolled in a Moodle site for honors managed by the senior dean and honors coordinator in the class deans office.
+It provides basic information, important deadlines, and is where students upload their honors thesis title page and a final PDF of their theses/projects for cataloging by the library.
+Specific deadlines for January grads and May grads are found here.

 A second reader, appointed by the department, can be a faculty member from the Five Colleges, a visiting professor, etc. All second readers must evaluate the final product and write a report to submit to the departmental director of honors.